SxrDoor/irminsul.cn-imgs/README.md

 This is used for storing my pictures and videos.
-Copyrights of these images are not mine.
+Copyrights of these images do not belong to me.